Non-Steroidal Anti-Inflammatory Drugs Comparison

 Piroxicam has a long plasma half-life (38 hours), which permits a single daily dosing.
 Piroxicam is indicated for long-term use in rheumatoid arthritis and osteoarthritis.
 Its gastrotoxicity is relatively high.

 Sulindac, an analog of indomethacin, is unique among the NSAIDs in not inhibiting prostaglandin synthesis in the kidneys 6.
 So, it may be one of the safest drugs for treating osteoarthrosis in older people.
-Sulindac may cause increased liver enzymes.
+Sulindac may cause increased liver enzymes and is associated with an increased risk of liver toxicity compared with other NSAID.

 Comparative efficacy: which NSAID is the best?